lacewaves/montrose-dishes/README.md

 ##About

 Montrose Dishes is an open source app that allows users to upload and search for dishes at local restaurants based on ingredient information.
+You can view a working demo at: http://still-mesa-4051.herokuapp.com/

 ![alt tag](https://raw.githubusercontent.com/lacewaves/montrose-dishes/master/app/assets/images/app_preview.png)